 Hello.
 This is Thomas Lu, your friend here at The Sustainabilitist.

-And here's a condensed story of my life, and how The Sustainabilitist came about.
+And here's a condensed story of my life, and how The Sustainabilitist came to be.

 The beginning.
 My first decade.